PixelKingStudios/Welder/README.md

 #### Welding will unanchor

-Unless you're using `weldKeepAnchoredState()`, Welder will unanchor everything you weld.
-To prevent this, use the `weldKeepAnchoredState()` method instead.
+Unless you're using `WeldKeepAnchoredState()`, Welder will unanchor everything you weld.
+To prevent this, use the `WeldKeepAnchoredState()` method instead.

 ### Code samples